huseyinatahaninan/Differentially-Private-Fine-tuning-of-Language-Models/Language-Understanding-RoBERTa/README.md

 To install the `prv_accountant` package, go to the folder and run `pip install --editable . --user`.

-To enable half-precision (`--fp16` flag), you need a Volta GPU, e.g., Titan V or Tesla V100.
+By default, the experiments are run with half-precison, you need a Volta GPU, e.g., Titan V or Tesla V100, in this setting.

+You can also switch to full-precision by adding `--fp32` when running `run_exp.py`.

 ## Pre-trained Models and Pre-processed Datasets